Nerdpuff/max-skill-trim/README.md

 #### Right

-Can be one of the same values as left or a number.
+Can be the same values as the left side or a number.
 Supports suffixes e.g. `200m` `150k` `99` `92`  etc

-There is also a secret only partially supported `Base` which is the lowest real level among your skills.
+There is also a secret (only partially supported) `Base` which is the lowest real level among your skills.
 For example `Level = Base` would highlight your lowest level skill

 ## Screenshots